How Much Do You Know About Garage Door Insulation

 Weatherstripping garage doors is also a way of increasing insulation

-Although insulation materials play the number one role to the garage's energy efficiency, weatherstripping garage doors is equally important.
+Although insulation materials play the number one role in the garage's energy efficiency, weatherstripping garage doors is equally important.
 The seals around the door and between the door & frame, the garage construction & the frame, and around the garage door windows will also add to the energy efficiency.

-If you must insulate well the garage, don't forget that the floor, walls, roof and heating in the space will also affect the energy efficiency.
+If you must insulate well the garage, don't forget that the floor, walls, roof, and heating in the space will also affect the energy efficiency.

 The benefits of insulating garage doors

 - Warmer in the winter, cooler in the summer

 - A great return on investment

 - Silent movement